-In the USA, the gross rental income from Montgomery Plaza for the year ended 31st December 2013 was HK\$46.5 million, an increase of 6.9% or HK\$3.0 million as compared to last year.
-The office spaces occupancy rate of Montgomery Plaza dropped to 86% by the year end of 2013 and the weighted average office rent per square feet per annum rose to US\$41.1.
-During 2013, San Francisco's office market accelerated in the third quarter in 2013 with a drop in vacancy rates and increase in rental rates and net absorption.
-Rental rates are expected to maintain at the current level in the coming year.
+In the USA, the gross rental income from Montgomery Plaza for the year ended 31st December 2014 was HK\$48.7 million, an increase of 4.7% or HK\$2.2 million as compared to last year.
+The office spaces occupancy rate of Montgomery Plaza rose to 97% by the year end of 2014 and the weighted average office rent per square feet per annum rose to US\$49.5.
+During 2014, San Francisco's office market accelerated with positive net absorption even though a significant amount of new space was added to the market.
+Rental rates are expected to increase in the coming year.